 I want to give a huge welcome to all readers who are here because they read my e-book “The Beginner’s Guide to Creating and Using Traditional Fruit Vinegar!”
 This is where I get to show you my favorite, vinegar making supplies, plus a few other items I think you’ll find helpful.

-And before you make a purchase, please take a moment to do your own research.
+Before you make a purchase, please take a moment to do your own research.
 I do so want you to have items that will meet your vinegar making needs.
 While I can make suggestions, no one knows your situation like you do.

 These are the tools I use to extract juice from the various types of fruit.
 You can click the link or the image to inspect and get pricing for this equipment.